eastlaw13/MeTU-MobileViT-based-U-Net-architecture/README.md

 To ensure perfect reproducibility and skip the tedious environment setup (CUDA, PyTorch, etc.), we provide a pre-configured Docker image.

 ### 1. Pull the Image
-The image includes all necessary dependencies: **CUDA 12.1, PyTorch 2.10, and ONNX Runtime**.
+The image includes all necessary dependencies: PyTorch 2.10.0 (with CUDA 12.8 Runtime), CUDA 12.3 Toolkit, and ONNX Runtime.

 ```bash
 docker pull duriankim/metu-research:v1
 ```